Investor Relations

 Business model

-As a strategic investment holding company, our aim is to maximize corporate value through sustained growth in NAV (net asset value, calculated as equity value of holdings – adjusted net interest-bearing debt).
-To increase NAV, we consistently engage in “recycling of investments” through SoftBank Vision Funds.*1 This process consists of investing in high-growth AI-enabled companies that can lead their respective sectors, enhancing the equity value of these companies, exiting investments at the opportune time, and reinvesting the funds recovered into new companies with strong growth potential.
-In addition, we also make large direct strategic investments, such as our acquisition of Arm, a leading semiconductor intellectual property (IP) company, in September 2016.
-Through such direct investments, we are closely involved in management and business strategies of these companies to drive increases in equity value.
-When making investment decisions for any of these types of investments, we comprehensively evaluate the potential to generate adequate investment returns, considering factors such as market size, competitive landscape, business model, business strategies, and the management team’s enthusiasm and talent.
+As a strategic investment holding company, our goal is to maximize corporate value through sustained growth in NAV (net asset value, calculated as equity value of holdings – adjusted net interest-bearing debt).
+To increase NAV, we focus on investing in carefully selected companies within the AI investment theme, enhancing the equity value of these companies, exiting investments at opportune times, and investing in new companies with high growth potential by leveraging funds recovered from exits.
+Strategic investments that offer added value through deep management involvement are expected to be made by SoftBank Group Corp. or its wholly owned subsidiaries, while other investments will be channeled through SoftBank Vision Funds.*1 When making investment decisions for any of these types of investments, we comprehensively evaluate the potential to generate adequate investment returns, considering factors such as market size, competitive landscape, business model, business strategies, and the management team’s enthusiasm and talent.

 Market assessment

-We consider NAV, which captures our fair net asset value as a strategic investment holding company, to be the best indicator for gauging our enterprise value, rather than consolidated net assets or indicators based on periodic profit or loss.
-We believe that comparing our NAV per share to our share price provides the appropriate perspective for market assessment.
-NAV per share can be thought of as our liquidation value, and in theory a company’s share price as a going concern should be expected to exceed NAV per share (before taxes).
-However, we have been experiencing a persistent “NAV discount” in recent years, where our share price remains significantly below our NAV per share.
-This discount is attributable to several factors: (1) our growth story is not compelling to shareholders and other investors due to the weak investment performance of our portfolio, particularly that of SoftBank Vision Funds; (2) there is a perception that the equity value of our holdings, especially private assets, may decline further; (3) uncertainties exist regarding Arm’s equity value upon its IPO and the timing of the IPO, primarily due to ongoing pressure in the semiconductor market; and (4) shareholders and other investors find us “difficult to understand,” due to the complexity of our diverse investment assets, group structure, and fund procurement methods.
+We consider NAV, which reflects our fair net asset value as a strategic investment holding company, to be the best indicator for gauging our enterprise value, rather than consolidated net assets or indicators based on periodic profit or loss.
+We believe that comparing our NAV to our market capitalization provides the appropriate perspective for market assessment.
+NAV can be thought of as our liquidation value, and theoretically, a company’s market capitalization as a going concern should be expected to exceed NAV (before taxes).
+However, we have been experiencing a persistent “NAV discount” in recent years, where our market capitalization remains significantly below our NAV.
+This discount is attributable to the following factors: (1) Our future growth story is not yet evident to shareholders and investors —although several large-scale investment initiatives have been announced in succession, such as the Stargate Project, follow-on investments in OpenAI, and the acquisition of Ampere Computing, these are not yet reflected in NAV expectations; (2) continued volatility in the performance of the SoftBank Vision Funds, despite signs of improvement, and lingering uncertainty regarding its future outlook; and (3) the challenges that shareholders and investors face in understanding the complexity of our diverse investment portfolio, group structure, and financing methods.

-• Please find the definition of NAV per share here.
+• Please find the definition of NAV here.

 Policies and measures to alleviate the NAV discount